spotlightpa/poor-richard/content/news/2021-06-22-SPLREDISTRICT23.md

 And experts have said the state’s current legislative maps skew toward Republicans — who controlled the process the last time the maps were drawn — and that it <a href="https://www.spotlightpa.org/news/2021/05/pa-house-senate-political-maps-gerrymandered-math-tests-republican-majorities/">is unlikely this happened organically</a>.

-Under Argall’s amendment, lawmakers would need to draw districts equal in population and would be prevented from splitting up cities, towns, boroughs, townships, or voting precincts.
+Under Argall’s amendment, lawmakers would need to draw congressional districts equal in population and would be prevented from splitting up cities, towns, boroughs, townships, or voting precincts.

 One objection raised by Fair Districts PA, a nonprofit group advocating for redistricting reform, is that Argall’s amendment prioritizes avoiding municipality splits and population equality above all other standards — including compactness and communities of interest — rather than considering all of the standards with equal weight.